lizmat/articles/towards-more-coverage-1.md

 ```
 So apparently the case of garbage input into `use Text::MathematicalCase` is not being tested yet, because of the `x`'s in front of this error checking.

-if you're lazy, you change the `coverage.rakutest` test file to values that appear more acceptable at this point in time.
+if you're lazy, you can change the `coverage.rakutest` test file to values that appear more acceptable at this point in time.
 This will allow the test-file to pass and not inhibit any ecosystem uploads with e.g. `App::Mi6` (as these also run the test-files in the `xt` directory).

 So let's do that: change the `80` to `55`, and the `1` to `22`, and remove the `report`, and we get:
 ```